 Worse, you have the data that your social media data analyst gave you, but you do not use it at all.

-Use the data to refine your programs by making changes to meet your goals.
+Use social media data to refine your programs by making changes to meet your goals.
 Repeat those that work, and prune what does not.

 Data can tell you topics that your audience like, who it is attracting, and the types of posts you should create more often.